IsraelCabrera/frigate/docs/docs/security/hardware.md

 ### Google Coral TPU

-Frigate supports both the USB and M.2 versions of the Google Coral.
+Security supports both the USB and M.2 versions of the Google Coral.

 - The USB version is compatible with the widest variety of hardware and does not require a driver on the host machine.
 However, it does lack the automatic throttling features of the other versions.
 - The PCIe and M.2 versions require installation of a driver on the host.
 Follow the instructions for your version from https://coral.ai

 A single Coral can handle many cameras using the default model and will be sufficient for the majority of users.
-You can calculate the maximum performance of your Coral based on the inference speed reported by Frigate.
+You can calculate the maximum performance of your Coral based on the inference speed reported by Security.
 With an inference speed of 10, your Coral will top out at `1000/10=100`, or 100 frames per second.
 If your detection fps is regularly getting close to that, you should first consider tuning motion masks.
 If those are already properly configured, a second Coral may be needed.

 ### OpenVINO - Intel